A New Grounded Partition Identity of Type $D_4^{(3)}$: Preliminaries

-For any perfect crystal there exists an energy function, which is uniquely determined by a single value, as $\mathbb{B}\otimes\mathbb{B}$ is connected.
-The energy function for a perfect crystal (which is a $\mathfrak{g}'$-crystal) can be used to express the character of the irreducible highest weight $\mathfrak{g}$-module $L(\lambda)$.
-The following formula is due to Kang, Kashiwara, Misra, Miwa, Nakashima, and Nakayashiki, and is known as the (KMN)$^2$-character formula.
+For any perfect crystal, there exists an energy function, which is uniquely determined by a~single value, as $\mathcal{B}\otimes\mathcal{B}$ is connected.
+The following character formula was also proved in~\cite{KMN92}, and is known as the (KMN)$^2$-character formula.